Landless Workers' Movement: 2010–2018

-Land activists were dissatisfied the slowing pace of official land reform projects under the Rousseff government.
+Land activists were dissatisfied with the slowing pace of official land reform projects under the Rousseff government.
 Fewer families were officially settled in 2011 than in the previous 16 years.
 Government reaction to the occupation sparked widespread accusations from the PT base that Rousseff had sold out.
 In a 2012 interview, Stedile admitted that the movement had not benefited from the policies of the PT administrations, since the coalition governments of the PT could not act politically on behalf of land reform.

-Both political pundits and activists thought Rousseff's first term was a lean period for land reform, and mainstream media called the MST "tamed" by the two consecutive PT administrations, and drained of mass support by steady economic growth and expanding employment, denying the movement its chief raison d'être.
-In 2013 it attempted only 110 occupations.
+Both political pundits and activists thought Rousseff's first term was a lean period for land reform, and mainstream media called the MST "tamed" by the two consecutive PT administrations, and drained of mass support by steady economic growth and expanding employment—denying the movement its chief raison d'être.
+In 2013, MST attempted only 110 occupations.
 The same year saw another low, with only 159 families resettled.
-MST National Coordinator João Paulo Rodrigues said that the federal government's reliance on agribusiness exports for procuring hard currency was the main reason the Rousseff administration not only did not advanceland reform, and even went backwards in some cases.
-The only recent advances in land reform policies had come in such programs as the National Program for School Meals (PNAE) and Food Catering Plan (PAA), which buy food from land reform farmers for use at public schools and other government facilities.
-However, such programs were "entirely disproportionate to what is being offered [in terms of public money, subsidized credits, etc.] to agribusiness", he said, and the only chance for land reform in Brazil would be a kind of joint venture between small producers and urban working class consumers, as simple land redistribution would be fated to fail, as it had in Venezuela, "where Hugo Chávez stockedpiled seven million hectares of nationalized land property which remained unused for want of proper peasants".
+MST National Coordinator João Paulo Rodrigues said that the federal government's reliance on agribusiness exports for procuring hard currency was the main reason the Rousseff administration did not advance land reform, and even went backwards in some cases.
+The only recent advances in land reform policies had come in programs, such as the National Program for School Meals (PNAE) and Food Catering Plan (PAA), which purchased food from land reform farmers for use at public schools and other government facilities.
+However, Rodrigues disputed that such programs were "entirely disproportionate to what [was] being offered [in terms of public money, subsidized credits, etc.] to agribusiness."
+He concluded that the only chance for land reform in Brazil would be a kind of joint venture between small producers and urban working class consumers, as simple land redistribution would be fated to fail, as it had in Venezuela, "where Hugo Chávez stockedpiled seven million hectares of nationalized land property which remained unused for want of proper peasants."